 Weight and Folded Size

-The second seat makes this option much larger than it really is, and if you have the ability and time to remove it before folding, you can likely fit it into smaller spaces.
+The second seat makes this option seem much larger than it really is, but if you can remove it before folding, you can likely fit it into smaller spaces.

 Kid Ride